pontem-network/pontem/README.md

 1. Navigate to **Developer -> Extrinsics**.
 2. Choose `mvm` module.
-3. Choose `script_bc` field and click 'file upload'.
+3. Choose `script_bc` field and click `file upload`.
 4. Drag&Drop `./target/scripts/0_main.mv` file there.
 5. Choose the `args` field and put there `0x0000000000000001`.
 6. Submit a new transaction!

-Wait once transaction executed.
+Wait until transaction executed